freon4dsl/Freon-documentation/docu-content/045_LionWeb/010_Overview/+page.md

 - Optionally convert the Freon language definition (the .ast files) to a LionWeb language definition in LionWeb JSON format.
 - Optionally use the LionWeb server protocol to store models in the lionweb-repository.
+  This option is still experimental, as we need to do more testing.

 This allows other tools access not only to the models, but also to the languages that are defined in Freon.
 It also means that there is no lock-in when using Freon.